 - Create environments that promote engagement, safety, and inclusion.

-Montessori Inspired Lifestyle® practices directly support and operationalize these goals.
+Montessori Inspired Lifestyle® practices can directly support these goals in day-to-day care.

 - Independence & Dignity: Residents are offered purposeful roles and responsibilities that make daily life meaningful.